alexRyan719/playground-hbgs278s/intro.md

 The best way to learn new concepts is to be able to teach said concepts to others.
 Even if you're just talking to your Rubber Duck, being able to teach the material bodes well for your understanding.

-# For a video of the creation of this playground, visit YouTube at: https://www.youtube.com/watch?v=X8Vu-nEtMVA

 # For the second part video of this playground, visit YouTube here: https://www.youtube.com/watch?v=hCZ4EUrBJC4